 - Upload for Processing

-Drag and drop the entire mission folder containing the images and observation logs to the box.
+Drag and drop the entire mission folder containing the images and observation logs as directed below.

 Any unsupported files will automatically be deleted and will not be included in the data upload.